-With more than 200 years of history under its belt, the city of Fort Wayne has a rich and fascinating past for those who wish to explore it.
+With more than 200 years of history under its belt, Fort Wayne and Allen County has a rich and fascinating past for those who wish to explore it.

-From its Miami heritage to its unique role in World War II to its modern growth, Fort Wayne has become a melting pot of historic landmarks.
-One need only drive a few miles in any direction of its historic downtown to catch a glimpse of some interesting historical finds, both well-known and more obscure.
+From its Miami heritage to its unique role in World War II to its modern growth, Allen County has become a melting pot of historic landmarks.
+One need only drive a few miles in any direction of Fort Wayne's historic downtown to catch a glimpse of some interesting historical finds, both well-known and more obscure.
 Plus, many of these locations are listed on the National Register of Historic Places.

 1. The Old Fort